-- Productivity: 80% of a company's productivity can come from 20% of its employees.
-By motivating the 20% of employees that generate the most results, you can get the most out of your business.
+- Productivity: 80% of a company’s productivity can come from 20% of its employees.
+By motivating the 20% of employees who generate the most results, you can get the most out of your business.

 Here’s how it works when used as the rule of saving money.

 - Retirement savings: Out of your entire paycheck, 80% goes towards personal expenses, including housing, food, entertainment, healthcare, and transportation.

 The remaining 20% of your income goes to debt repayment, investment, or savings.
 This helps you put aside money for your long-term financial goals and create a wealthy retirement income.

 While it may seem straightforward enough when applying the 80/20 rule retirement to personal finance, you may need the services of a registered retirement consultant to ensure that you are doing the right thing.